2–3 Pavilion Buildings, Brighton: History

 The interior of the building was severely damaged by fire in November 2020.
 The bar was not open at the time because of the COVID-19 lockdown in England.
+After refurbishment it reopened in summer 2022; but in August 2024 it was announced that All Bar One would be vacating the building at the end of September, at which point the whole premises, including the leased offices on the first and second floors, were to be marketed for sale for £2.65 million.
+It was stated that the ground-floor bar and basement could be rented out separately as an alternative.
+In March 2025 it was bought by a charity for people with learning disabilities, which stated its intention to turn the upper floors into a base for its specialist training centre and to use the ground floor as a café-bar which would employ people helped by the charity.

 The building features prominently in the 1965 film Be My Guest, sequel to Live It Up!, in which the main character Dave gets a job at the Brighton Herald.

 Heritage

 The building is within the Valley Gardens Conservation Area, one of 34 conservation areas in the city of Brighton and Hove.
 The 92.84 acre area was designated by Brighton Borough Council in 1973 and has been extended several times since.

 The building was included in Brighton Borough Council's local list of heritage assets, which was adopted in 1987.
 After Brighton amalgamated with neighbouring Hove to form Brighton and Hove Borough (later City) Council, this list was combined with Hove Borough's local list.
 Buildings with this designation are "identified as having a degree of significance meriting consideration in planning decisions, because of [their] heritage interest".
 The city council reassessed all locally listed buildings in 2015; 2–3 Pavilion Buildings was retained on the list.
 The Council considers that it "contributes positively to the area and the approach to the Royal Pavilion" and is a "good example" of an interwar commercial building and of the work of John Leopold Denman.